 The WordPress REST API is, as the name implies, a REST API, so it operates along the guidelines listed above.

 Specifically, the WordPress REST API exposes WordPress's inner workings to outside developers, which makes it possible to integrate WordPress with other applications in numerous ways.
-And, since REST is so common in web APIs, this makes the WordPress REST API relatively easy for any developer to learn and use.
+And since REST is so common in web APIs, the WordPress REST API is relatively easy for any developer to learn and use.

 How to Use the WordPress REST API

-Before we experiment with posting and receiving WordPress data, let’s review some key terms to know for using the WordPress REST API.
+Before we experiment with posting and receiving WordPress data, let’s review some key terms to know before using the WordPress REST API.

 WordPress REST API Terms

 A response is what the API sends back after your request.
-It contains any data that you requested, as well as a confirmation if the request was successful or an error message if not.
+It contains any data you requested, as well as a confirmation if the request was successful or an error message.

 A route is a URL used to locate a resource through the WordPress API, like a post, page, metadata, user, or other data type.
 For example, the route “http://yourwebsite.com/wp-json/wp/v2/pages” is used to access the pages on a WordPress website.

 Routes are used in endpoints to access or modify data through the API.
 An endpoint combines a route with a command called an HTTP method.
 The four HTTP methods you’ll probably use most often are: